funbiscuit/embedded-cli/examples/stm32h7-example/README.md

 I also added a `cli_binding.h` file to make the callback functions accesible from code as well.
 <br>I've used this to be able to clear the terminal output via the CLI, but also in the `setupCli()` function, after each new upload.

-# Stdout re-routing
+# Printing to the CLI
-This example also uses a re-routing `_write()` function, to be able to use `printf()` and the CLI at the same time.
-I personally like to have all my callback functions and redirections in the `cli_setup.c` file (since this example only uses 1 UART).
+This example also uses an encapsulation function, to be able to use `printf()` and the CLI at the same time without any characters being out of place (function called `cli_printf`).
+I personally like to have all my callback functions and re-directions and encapsulation functions in the `cli_setup.c` file (since this example only uses 1 UART).
 But you can obviously move these functions to other files to make it more generic.

 # Implemented example
 In the following repository, you can find a fully implemented reference project, for the `STM32H750IBK6` MCU including all needed HAL driver files & peripheral initialization files.
 This repository is ready to be built and flashed to the MCU.
 This way you would not need the STM32CubeIDE or STM32CubeMX software installed to try out the example.